Intent:

 Children are formally assessed twice throughout the year, however, each half term the teachers assess children against the maths topics they have covered.
 Analyses are then completed in order for teachers to identify what the children are most confident with and areas which will need further consolidation.
 In addition to this, the children complete weekly ‘beat it’s’ for their times tables and regular ‘check it’s’ to assess prior learning.
 These assessments also support teachers with assessing the children against the fundamentals and identifying which children need further support.
 The assessment data collected is then discussed with the senior leadership team and a raising attainment plan is created to reflect the priorities and focuses for each year group.
 This includes intervention groups to ensure gaps are closed.
 Daily marking by the teacher is used to inform fluid interventions for pre and post teaching.

-Maths at home:
+Maths at home

 Each week, children are given maths homework to consolidate the learning which has taken place throughout the week.
 This is a combination of arithmetic and reasoning questions and is a great opportunity for parents to gain insight into the strategies being taught to their children and the types of problems they are expected to solve.
-To support with the development of fluency, the children also have access to ‘times table rock stars’ which they have personal logins for.
+To support with the development of fluency, children from year 2-6 also have access to ‘times table rock stars’ which they have personal logins for.
 This is a website designed to target particular multiplication tables, relevant to the child’s year group, and encourage children to have rapid recall of them whilst having fun.